Definition of Overseas Compatriot Students and Application Information for Studies in Taiwan

 (1)Application Dates: from February 15 to March 31.

-(2)Applicants send their application documents to the overseas offices or the culture center of the ROC（Taiwan）, or to recommendation units authorized by OCAC in Malaysia, Vietnam, Indonesia, Thailand, Myanmar, Cambodia and the Philippines.
+(2)Applicants send their application documents to the ROC (Taiwan) embassies and missions, or Culture Centers of TECO, or to recommendation units authorized by the OCAC in Malaysia, Vietnam, Indonesia, Thailand, Myanmar, Cambodia and the Philippines.